 Plants: 5 stars – It really can feel like you’re in the jungle with moss-covered trees surrounding you at times.
 With other parts feeling like the desert, there is a lot of diversity.

 Accessibility from Stanford: 3 stars – It is an ~45 minute bike ride there and ~30 minute bike ride back, nearly all on a bike / pedestrian trail.
+I recommend stopping at Alpine Inn for brussel sprouts on the way back yummm.

 Coal Mine Ridge